State–Certified Arbitration Information

 Arbitration is a dispute resolution process by which warranty disputes between manufacturers and consumers are resolved by neutral arbitrators.
 Some of the advantages of arbitration are:

-• consumers are allow to dispute "All" manufacuturer written warranty repairs,
+- consumers are allowed to dispute "All" manufacturer written warranty repairs,

 What to Expect During the Arbitration Process